 A common fear tactic around the ending of abortion is that women will be thrown in fail of abortions and even miscarriages.
 This is simply not true.

-- No major pro-life organization is advocating for jailing women for miscarriages or abortions.
+- Students for Life of America and Students for Life Action never advocates for jailing women for miscarriages or abortions.
 We have always held that women are the second victim of abortion.

 - The goal of laws limiting or banning abortion is to protect innocent children from abortion violence.
 The goal of enforcing pro-life laws is to ensure that lives are saved, which means that abortionists would be penalized for abortions.
 Going to the source of hundreds and even thousands of abortions will reduce the number of illegal abortions.
 Prosecuting individual women will not.

-Q: Will reversing Roe lead to a pandemic of “unwanted” children?
+Q: Will the reversal of Roe lead to a pandemic of “unwanted” children?

 Many proponents of abortion access will point to the potential suffering of the preborn or the difficulty of bringing new life into the world as a justification for abortion.